What's up with the name?

 What kind of drinks do you serve?

 Lots of sake, one light beer, whiskey highballs, and sochu sours.
-No wine (go to north for that).
-A couple of expensive Japanese whiskey's.
+No wine (go to north for that, Rachel has put together a killer list).
+A couple of expensive Japanese whiskey's for when you are feeling like balling a bit.
 But really its all about sake.

 How come you don't have a full bar?
 Can I get a vodka soda?
 Or a gin and tonic?